johnsblatter/ms-nos/README.md

 - each microservice provide different APIs
 - several instances of the same microservices are available

+#### What do we want to achieve?
+- new microservices capable to serve certain apis are automatically recognized and used by every other microservice
+- if any microservice become unhealthy it should stop receiving calls
+- no single point of failures
+- should have strategies to distribute the load
+- adding and/or removal of new microservices should be fully transparent

 #### How do I publish a new microservice?
-The microservice will publish his own APIs to the cloud, and every other microservice will automatically discover them
+The microservice will "join" a cloud and then publish his own APIs to the cloud: every other microservice will automatically discover them.
+Sample code:
 ```
   // create a cloud and join it
   cloud = new Microcloud(new Cloud(params.uuid(), params.signature()));